 Review of the Best Portable Propane Fire Pits

-Due to the wide variety of portable propane fire pits available today, choosing the best one is often a difficult task.
-To ensure you made the right choice, the following are reviews of some of the best portable propane fire pits.
+Due to the wide variety of portable propane fire pits available, choosing the best one is often a difficult task.
+To ensure you make the right choice, the following are reviews of some of the best portable propane fire pits.

 Outland Firebowl 863

-This model is also CSA approved, allowing it to be used during most campfire bans.
-However, make sure you check the current fire restrictions in your area before using it.
+The Outland Firebowl Cypress Portable Propane Fire Pit is also CSA approved, allowing it to be used during most campfire bans, but make sure you check the current fire restrictions in your area before using it.

 Designed with high quality steel and a protective enamel finish, this product ensures dependable longevity and reliability.
 A contemporary decorative belt further adds to the pit’s aesthetic appeal.

-The Outland Firebowl 863 also comes with a Cover & Carry Kit, along with a pre-attached ten-foot hose to keep your propane tank cylinder out of sight.
+The portable fire pit also comes with a Cover & Carry Kit, along with a pre-attached ten-foot hose to keep your propane tank cylinder out of sight.
 You can also control the height of the flame using the adjustable regulator with a chrome valve knob.
-Meanwhile, the natural lava rock set further enhances the flickering effect.

-The Outland Firebowl 863 is certainly the best model available today.
+The Outland Firebowl Cypress Portable Fire Pit is the best model on the market.
 Equipped with 58000 BTUs/HR, the unit provides a clean, smokeless flame, making it extremely safe to use.
-It is also durable, reliable, and very easy to carry and assemble.
-However, its small size might not appeal to all.
+It's also durable, reliable, and very easy to carry and assemble.
+The only downside to it is its small size that might not appeal to all.

 Outland Firebowl 823

-This model is also CSA approved, allowing you to use it during most campfire bans.
-However, make sure you check with the current fire restrictions in your state before lighting up a fire.
+This model is also CSA approved, allowing you to use it during most campfire bans, but as always: make sure you check with the current fire restrictions in your state before lighting up a fire.

-The Outland Firebowl 823 is the runner-up on our list and has similar features to the Outland Firebowl 863.
-It is CSA approved, strong, reliable, and extremely easy to assemble and carry around.
-However, it has a smaller burner which gives off less heat.
+The Outland Firebowl 823 is the runner-up on our list and has similar features to the 863 portable fire pit.
+It's CSA approved, strong, reliable, and extremely easy to assemble and carry around.
+The main downside to this one is the smaller burner that gives off less heat.

-This product is certainly one of the most stylish models available today.
-Boasting a stunning bronze/copper color and a gorgeous design, this product ranks number four on our list.
+This portable fire pit is certainly one of the most stylish models available today.
+Boasting a stunning bronze/copper color and a gorgeous design, it certainly deserves a mention on any fire pit review

 Weighing only 22 pounds, this model comes with a ten-foot hose.
 It also features some decorative rocks which truly complement the beautiful flame.
-It is the ideal product for camping and as it does not produce any embers, sparks, or smoke, it is suitable in areas where a burn ban is in effect.
+It is the ideal fire pit for camping and as it doesn't give off any embers, sparks, or smoke, it's suitable in areas where a burn ban is in effect.

 Equipped with 58,000 BTUs, the model produces enough heat output to keep your family or circle of friends warm and cozy.
-Moreover, this product can be used for up to eight hours on a 20-lb propane tank.
+More impressive, however, is that it can be used for up to eight hours on a 20-lb propane tank.

-This fire pit is certainly one of the best models available today.
+This propane fire pit is certainly one of the best models available today.
 Sturdily built, the model is durable and dependable, and produces enough heat output to keep your family warm.
-However, manually igniting the fire might prove to be a hindrance for some.
+The main downside to this one, however, is that manually igniting the fire might prove to be a hindrance for some.

 Outland Firebowl 870